openboxes/openboxes/src/js/components/Layout/notifications/notification.md

 });
 ````

 The above generates the Alert of type success.
-We have not provided the `startIcon` prop, so the default will be: `<RiCheckboxCircleLine />`
+We have not provided the `icon` prop, so the default will be: `<RiCheckboxCircleLine />`